How Long Will an Unpaid Traffic Ticket Hold My License?

 - will pay fines significantly higher than the original traffic ticket amount;

-- may receive points on your DMV record, causing your insurance premium to rise;
+- may receive points on your DMV record if the ticket was a moving violation, causing your insurance premium to rise;

-- may be stuck trying to get GC Services to clear the hold from your license, even though you paid them.
+- may be stuck trying to get GC Services to clear the hold from your license, even though you paid them already.

-It is much better to handle a traffic ticket with a failure to appear in traffic court where it belongs, because most of all you can still clear the hold from your license, and also:
+It is much better to handle a traffic ticket with a failure to appear in traffic court where it belongs, most of all because you can still clear the hold from your license.
+Also, by handling your traffic ticket in traffic court, you can:

-- get your FTA charge dismissed or significantly reduced from the $300 civil assessment GC Services will try and collect; and
+- get your FTA charge dismissed or significantly reduced from the $300 civil assessment for the failure to appear; and

 - keep points off of your DMV record by getting your ticket amended or dismissed.

-If you have an FTA on your Los Angeles ticket, you can Contact Me Here for a Free Consultation
+If you have an FTA on your Los Angeles ticket, call us today for help at 888-250-8450, or click the Free Consultation button below.

 How Long is it Before a Point on My DMV Record is Purged?